rigaux/neuma/docsrc/data.rst

   - Editing the corpus, to change its description
   - Adding a sub-corpus
+  - Adding a zip file containing a list of opuses to import in the corpus
-  - Exporting a zip file
+  - Importing a zip file

 Editing corpuses
 ================